Short Term Health Care

 Should I Get a Short-Term Health Plan?

-If you do not currently have health coverage, you’ll want to get a reliable form of insurance that covers as much of your care as possible.
+If you do not currently have health coverage, you’ll want to get a reliable form of coverage that covers as much of your care as possible.
 However, while you wait to enroll for insurance, a short-term health care plan can offer some protection.
 While it has limits, it can also offer you peace of mind and ensure your health is taken care of while you wait.

 With Aliera, short-term health plans are flexible, easy to apply for and affordable, making it easier to stay covered until your other coverage begins.
 Get a quote and find out how little a health plan may cost.
 Your no-obligation quote will come with no risk and give you the facts you need as you consider your health plan options.

-Short-terms plans do not meet government standards, so it’s not advisable to purchase a short-term plan if you have a pre-existing condition.
+Short-term plans do not meet government standards, so it’s not advisable to purchase a short-term plan if you have a pre-existing condition.
 Be on the lookout for the next open enrollment, so you can apply for a major health insurance plan that will save you from government penalties.
-When purchasing a short-term health insurance plan, you should get one that can be dropped anytime without penalties from the health insurance company.
+When purchasing a short-term health plan, you should get one that can be dropped anytime without penalties from the health insurance company.